 For example, if you are playing a C major chord, the notes would be C, E, G. If you made the root note G and kept the other notes the same, you would still be playing a C chord.

-Inversions are great for playing up the neck on a guitar and for easier transitions to different chords while playing on a piano keyboard.
+Inversions are great for writing songs up the neck on a guitar and for easier transitions to different chords while playing on a piano keyboard.

 A chord progression is any number of chords played in a sequence.
 There are countless chord progressions, and often, you will hear the same ones in many different songs.